ecasiano/pigsfli/README.md

 directory (issue `make clean` or `rm -rf ./*` inside the build directory).

 ## Usage

-FIXME!!!!!

-NOTE: NEED TO ADD EXAMPLE OF COMPILATION

 In order to get a quick idea of the options which the code accepts type:
 ```bash